 Leslie tally wrote a compelling book about the story of Jenny, who lives with OCD.
 It’s called.
 A thought is just a thought.

-We are all born with a fantastic gift, which is our brain, our brains are very creative in the way we program it, it can adapt to changes, to the thought we put into it.
-Unfortunately due to a relationship with a narcissist, with all the psychological manipulation they slowly carry out, our minds have been programmed by them, the great news is you can now, take steps to reprogram your mind.
+We are all born with a fantastic gift, which is our brain.
+Our brains are very creative in the way we program them, it can adapt to changes, to the thought we put into it.
+Unfortunately, due to a relationship with a narcissist, with all the psychological manipulation they slowly carry out, our minds have been programmed by them.
+The great news is you can now take steps to reprogram your mind.

-Our brains seem to run without to much influence from us.
+Our brains seem to run without too much influence from us.
 Thoughts arrive, thoughts leave, after a narcissist relationship, you can be left with bad thoughts, repetitive, unwanted negative thoughts.
-You can change this, even if you’re thinking about past events, or what could have been.
+You can change this, even if you’re thinking about past events or what could have been.
 A thought is just a thought.

 Those repeated bad thoughts may have caused anxiety in you.
 You might think you can never get past this.
 YES, YOU CAN.
-Tell yourself “I can.”
+Tell yourself, “I can.”
 And repeatedly tell yourself until you do.
-The bad thoughts you have are no longer real unless the event that you’re having thought about is happening directly, in front of you, it’s just a thought, yes we have opinions we also have a reality of the hear and now.
+The bad thoughts you have are no longer real unless the event you’re having thought about is happening directly in front of you.
+It’s just a thought.
+Yes, we have opinions.
+We also have a reality of the here and now.

 The more you think about the narcissist or things that happened in the past, the more these thoughts pop into your head.
-It helps if you write down the fiction though, then the fact.
+It helps if you write down the fiction, then the fact.

 “The narcissist was so great in the beginning.
 I want that back.”